-For many electric vehicle drivers, charging at home is a crucial part of ownership.
-The convenience of plugging in overnight and waking up to find a fully charged car is familiar to a large number of owners.
+Charging at home is a crucial part of ownership for most electric vehicle drivers.
+Indeed, you may already be familiar with the convenience of plugging in overnight and waking up to find a fully charged car in the morning.

-Charging at home, whilst cheaper than petrol/diesel or public charging, means that electricity bills will increase, which prompts many EV drivers to look at ways to maximise their savings.
+However, while home charging is cheaper than petrol, diesel or public charging, it does mean that your electricity bills will increase.
+This prompts many EV drivers to look at ways to maximise their savings.

 Home energy EV rates